Samsung/TizenRT/docs/HowToUseAudio.md

 ##  Tinyalsa
 [framework/src/tinyalsa](../framework/src/tinyalsa) has the Tiny library to provide audio API similar to ALSA in Linux.
-Refer [HowToUseTinyAlsa](HowToUseTinyalsa.md) to find out how to develop audio applications using TinyAlsa
+Refer [HowToUseTinyAlsa](HowToUseTinyAlsa.md) to find out how to develop audio applications using TinyAlsa.

 ## Device Drivers
 Most commonly, audio devices use I2S port for audio data path and I2C, SPI etc for audio control path.
-Depending on the board schematics, a control path (i2c, spi, etc) and a data path (i2s, etc) is to be configured.
-Please refer [HowToUsePeripheral](HowToUsePeripheral.md)
+Depending on the board schematics, a control path (i2c, spi, etc.) and a data path (i2s, etc.) is to be configured.
+Please refer [HowToUsePeripheral](HowToUsePeripheral.md).

 ## Audio Codec Setup